 |

-Gambler's Guide to the World by Jesse May Subtitled - The Insider Scoop from a Professional
+The Gambler's Guide to the World by

-Player on Finding the Action, Beating the Odds, and Living It Up Around the
+Odds, and Living It Up Around the Globe.

-Jesse May, an intrepid gambler, experienced poker analyst, and
+Jesse May, an intrepid gambler,

-critically acclaimed writer, has traveled across the country and around the
+experienced poker analyst, and critically acclaimed writer, has traveled across

-world in search of the hottest gambling action.
-From sports betting in Costa
+the country and around the world in search of the hottest gambling action.
+From

-Rica to high-stakes Vegas poker, from caviar and vodka in Moscow to funnel
+sports betting in Costa Rica to high-stakes Vegas poker, from caviar and vodka

-cakes and submarine sandwiches in Atlantic City, May has tried his hand and his
+in Moscow to funnel cakes and submarine sandwiches in Atlantic City, May has

-luck at gambling and indulged in the good life across the globe.
-In The
+tried his hand and his luck at gambling and indulged in the good life across

-Gambler's Guide to the World, he blends an insightful travel guide with a
+the globe.
+In The Gambler's Guide to the World, he blends an insightful travel

-sites in the world.
-Paperback -
+the choicest sites in the world.

 The Man With the $100,000 Breasts : And Other